dariusbarbus/patterns/README.md

 ## Tenth Pattern

 The first pattern where will be using symbols.
-This is build on the base of the [[Implementing Patterns#Sixth Pattern|Sixth Pattern]].
+This is build on the base of the Sixth Pattern.

 ```c++
 #include <iostream>